qntoni/passbolt_pro_docker_subfolders/README.md

 - `database_volume`: The volume used by the db container to store its data.
 - `gpg_volume and gpg_volume2`: The volumes used by the Passbolt containers to store GPG keys.
 - `jwt_volume and jwt_volume2`: The volumes used by the Passbolt containers to store JWT authentication keys.
+- `init_sql`: The volume used by the db container to execute an init.sql script on startup.
+The init.sql script creates the passbolt and passbolt2 databases and users, and grants them the necessary privileges.

 ## License